 Meet Our School Dog - Douglas

-At first, Douglas took little steps to transition in to school life.
+When he first first joined our school, he took little steps to transition in to school life.
 He came for short days while he was getting used to all of the sounds and smells of our school.
 He was usually carried in to the playground for a short amount to time, to meet a small number of children, so he learned how our school works.
 Once we knew he loved coming to school as much as we do and had settled in fully he started to come in every day.
 As part of our priority to ensure everyone in our school feels safe and happy we hold regular talks with the children about how they can interact safely with animals and how they can protect them and ensure they are nurturing all living things on this planet.

 Douglas is a regular classroom and assembly visitor and loves supporting children with their learning.
 He likes to visit EYFS and loves nothing more than a dress up day.
 He did look a bit confused on the last 'Dress as an Animal Day' but loved interacting with some other four-legged friends.
 In Year 1, he has his annual session where the children interview him as part of their Science learning about looking after pets.
 He is always very proud of how well the children share their knowledge about caring for his needs.
 In Year 2, he supports the children with their instruction writing about How to Tame a Wild Thing and very proudly recalls some of the very naughty things he used to do, when he was a tiny puppy, before Miss O’Sullivan trained (tamed) him.
 His favourite part of each school day is a walk through the playground and he surprises many of the children with his passion for football!
 He, of course, loves reading a good book and enjoys sharing story time with a friend.